ammarhakim/gkyl-doc/source/gkyl/install.rst

 .. rubric:: Footnotes

-.. [#why] The reason for this is that Gkeyll is in reality a LuaJIT
+.. [#why] The reason for this is that gkyl is in reality a LuaJIT
     compiler extended with MPI.
-Hence, for the compiler to find Lua modules (i.e. Gkeyll specific code) certain paths need to be set which is done relative to the install location.
+Hence, for the compiler to find Lua modules (i.e. gkyl specific code) certain paths need to be set which is done relative to the install location.